LucianoCanziani/devs/src/pages/blog/get-all-checked-checkboxes-in-javascript.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Get All Checked Checkboxes JavaScript"
+title: "Get All Checked Checkboxes in JavaScript"
 description: "Select all the checked checkboxes and push their values into an array.
 With the use of DOM, you can select all checkboxes and loop them through a forEach to select only the checked ones and push them into an array."
 pubDate: "Dec 30 2022"
 heroImage: "/mainImage/Get All Checked Checkboxes in JavaScript.webp"